 Wetting your toes with a quick paddle is standard practice on a day out to any of our beaches.
-If you're thinking of taking a dip in the briny, sea swimming on the east coast is not for the faint-hearted, but it's perfect for experienced and hardy dippers who want to swim against a spectacular backdrop.
+If you're thinking of taking a dip in the sea, swimming on the east coast is not for the faint-hearted.
 Wetsuits and neoprene swim cap recommended.

 Scaling Dam Reservoir hosts open water swimming sessions every Tuesday evening.
 Booking is not required but is limited to 60 swimmers on a first come, first served basis.
 Anyone aged 12+ who can swim 500m confidently is welcome though all children aged 16 or under must be accompanied by an in-water adult.

 For a bit of fun (and charity fundraising), you can take part in the annual north sea dips organised by the Lions in Scarborough (New Year's Day Dip) and Whitby (Boxing Day Dip).
-2019 sees the second round of the Castle Swim Series at Castle Howard (20 July), with 5km, 2.5km and 1 mile swim options.
+Or why not try the Castle Swim Series at Castle Howard with 5km, 2.5km and 1 mile swim options.
 Part of the annual Castle Howard Triathlon, swimmers and triathletes get exclusive use of the lake.

 Scarborough Surf School offers coasteering, a combination of adventure swimming along sea cliffs, exploring gullies, caves, and rock formations, traversing the lower level sea cliffs on foot above deep water, and climbing the cliffs to different jumping locations, anywhere from 1–10m high.